-The method and analysis was finally published first in Spain and then in Journal of Climate:
+Eventually the method and the analysis were finally published first in Spain and then in the Journal of Climate:

 Zorita, E. and H.von Storch, 1991: Estimacion de cambios en la precipitacion en la Peninsula Iberica a partir de experimentos con modelos de circulacion general.
 In "Modelos en Meteorologia y Climatologia", Universidad Complutense, Madrid

 von Storch, H., E. Zorita and U. Cubasch, 1993: Downscaling of global climate change estimates to regional scales: An application to Iberian rainfall in wintertime. - J. Climate 6: 1161-1171 - the MPI report #64 mentioned above was the preprint of this article.

 In 2019, Hans von Storch and Eduardo Zorita published a kind of review of the foundations of empirical downscaling, and its roots in synoptic climatology and spatial interpolation:

 von Storch, H., and E. Zorita, 2019: The history of ideas of empirical downscaling – from synoptic dynamics and spatial interpolation.
 Frontier (doi: 10.3389/fenvs.2019.00021; 8 pp.)